rohantanwar/superstore-annual-sales-report-2022/README.md

   1. Women are more likely to buy more compared to men(~65%)
   2. Maharashtra, Karnataka, U.P., are the top 3 states(~35%)
-  3. Adult age group (30-49) is maximum contributing in sales(~50%) 4.Amazon, Flipkart and Myntra are max contributing(~80%)
+  3. Adult age group (30-49) is maximum contributing in sales(~50%)
+  4. Amazon, Flipkart and Myntra are max contributing(~80%)

 Final conclusions to improve sales: